 As explained above, our algorithm has three steps.
-Keep in mind that in our time analysis, the atomic operation is the scan of one time series of length n, which itself can be considered O(n) if the basic operation is to read t_i in time series $\langle t_1, t_2, ..., t_n \rangle$.
-The first step of our algorithm is to convert shape time series to SAX words, requiring only one pass through the time series.
+First, we convert shape time series to SAX words, requiring just one pass through the time series.
 So the time for this step is linear in the size of the dataset, m.
 Secondly, we apply rotation invariance hash functions on SAX words to separate them into buckets.
 This again only requires one pass through the SAX words for each iteration.
-The basic operation here is the scan of one SAX word (which is of length w), which takes less time than the atomic operation (because clearly $w \ll n$).
-So it is safe to say that the time complexity for this step is O(m).
 In the third step, we pair the indices in the same buckets and update the collision matrix accordingly.
-As we explained in Section 4.3, in practice, the number of the pairs, which is equal to the number of nonzero entries in the collision matrix, is linear in m.
-Also note that the basic operation here is the scan of one bucket, which takes much less time than our atomic operation.
-So the time complexity for this step is again O(m).
-Since each of the steps takes O(m), the time complexity of the optimal order approximation step is O(m).
+As we explained in Section 4.3, the number of the pairs, which is equal to the number of non-zero entries in the collision matrix, can be quadratic in the worst case.
+More precisely, the time required by this step is $O(m^w^i)$, where m is the number of shapes in the dataset, w is the SAX word size, i is the number of iterations.
+However for practical datasets, the number of iterations is on the order of 10 to 100 and the SAX word size is usually a small value (see the discussion in next paragraph).
+In practice the size of the sparse collision matrix is linear in m.
+Therefore the time complexity of the optimal order approximation step is O(m).